antonfirsov/docs/2015/02-netcoreupdate/2015-02-netcore-update.md

 - Publish issues, as both self-assign and _up-for-grabs_.
 - Do work on a publicly visible branch (either coreclr or a fork).

-Here are a few issues that we published that employ both the self-assign and up-for-grabs patterns.
+Here are a few of the issues that we published using both the self-assign and up-for-grabs patterns.
 The act of publishing issues enables transparent ownership of issues, which is beneficial for everyone.

 - [Port assembly code for JIT_MemSet and JIT_MemCpy to Linux and Mac](https://github.com/dotnet/coreclr/issues/199)
 - [Ensure that the libcoreclr.so exports only the necessary functions.](https://github.com/dotnet/coreclr/issues/247)